-When 'How to Get Away with Murder,' other shows return
+When SJP's 'Divorce,' other shows return

 Between Amazon Prime, Netflix, Hulu and a whole list of cable TV stations in the mix, it can be hard to keep track of when your favorite shows return.

-Just go ahead and clear your evenings or set your DVRs now to make way for new seasons of "Broad City," "Jane the Virgin" and more.
+Just go ahead and clear your evenings or set your DVRs now to make way for new seasons of "This Is Us," "Jane the Virgin" and more.

 Below, the dates you need to know.